By Isabelle Corbett, Head of Government Relations at R3

 Aside from identity, which is a core focus of many governments–in Singapore and Zug, Switzerland, to name a few–there are several other use cases in development in the public sector.
 In food tracking, the UK Food Standards Agency recently completed a proof of concept on Corda tracking pork to ensure food is provided in compliance with food safety regulations.
 Utilizing Corda, the agency is able to more transparently identify when there is any pork that needs to be removed from supply and do so efficiently.
 In Central Bank Digital Currency, Sweden’s Riksbank is modeling its e-krona on Corda.

 In an article for the UK’s Financial News, Todd McDonald, R3’s Chief Product Officer highlights that public-private partnerships are key for the development of CBDCs, but that is true in other areas as well.
 Success in the public sector requires a mix of the right partners and the appropriate technology.
-R3 is committed to helping foster the digital transformation of governments globally.
+R3 is committed to helping foster the digital transformation and the application of blockchain for governments globally.
 We are working with governments around the world on use cases from procurement and fund distribution to land and vehicle registries.

 The full IDC report is available for download here.

 We are offering one-on-one virtual workshops to explore public sector use cases that are ripe for digital transformation.
 Please reach out to me at email@example.com to learn more.